IonicaBizau/github-portfolio/README.md

-github-portfolio
+GitHub Portfolio
 =================

-A generator that generates a portfolio with your Github projects.
+An application that generates a portfolio with your Github projects.

 ## Installation